- How to wash the baby’s diapers?

-- How often should you wash the baby’s diapers?
+- How often should you wash the diapers?

-- Can I use baking soda to disinfect the diapers?
+- Can you use baking soda to disinfect the diapers?

-- Can I use vinegar to wash baby’s diapers?
+- Can you use vinegar to wash the diapers?

-- Should I use bleach after washing the baby diapers?
+- Should you use bleach after washing the baby’s diapers?

 Several mothers choose cloth diapers because they are eco-friendly, economical, and can be personalized.